aws-samples/aws-cdk-managed-elkk/README.md

 Navigate to s3 to view the files pushed to s3.

-Update the logstash deployment from Amazon ec2 to AWS Fargate.
+Logstash can be deployed into containers or virtual machines.
+To deploy logstash on containers update the logstash deployment from Amazon ec2 to AWS Fargate.

 Update the app.py file and verify that the elk-logstash stack is set to fargate and not ec2.